- 6 min read

 Position: skills and titles

-According to Indeed (US data from roughly 1500 salaries), certain skills are associated with substantially increased Python Developer salaries.
+According to Indeed (US data from roughly 1K salaries), specific skills are associated with substantially increased Python Developer salaries.

 In-housing a developer is not cheap

-Finally, whether you in-house or outsource your Python Developers also makes a big cost difference.
-According to a recent US Bureau of Labor Statistics’ sample of approximate 6,300 private sector organizations, in 2020, employers spent 30% of employee compensation on benefits expenses (including paid leave, life, health, and disability insurance, supplemental pay, retirement and savings, social security and medicare, unemployment insurance, and workers compensation).
+Finally, whether you in-house or outsource your Python Developers also makes a significant cost difference.
+According to a recent US Bureau of Labor Statistics’ sample of approximate 5,900 private sector organizations, in 2021, employers spent around 33% of employee compensation on benefits expenses (including paid leave, life, health, and disability insurance, supplemental pay, retirement, and savings, social security and medicare, unemployment insurance, and workers compensation).

 In-housing is cost-prohibitive